Jules James: Biography

+From 1939 to 1941, James served as assistant director, and briefly acting director, of the Office of Naval Intelligence.

+Following the onset of the Second World War in 1939, but prior to the US entry to the war, secret negotiations between the British and US governments would led to Britain granting the United States leases for a Naval Operating Base and Kindley Field of the Bermuda Base Command (this agreement would later be grouped with the exchange of base rights in other British territories for destroyers in the Destroyers-for-bases deal, although the bases in Bermuda and Newfoundland were granted freely).
+Already familiar with the British naval and military leadership in the British territory from his 1938 visit, James in 1941 became commander of the newly acquired U.S. Naval Operating Base, where he also commanded the combined U.S. and British local defense forces.

 From May 1943 to September 1945, James commanded the Sixth Naval District, headquartered at Charleston Navy Yard, Charleston, South Carolina.
 In 1945 James received his final assignment, commander of United States Naval Forces, Mediterranean (now redesignated the U.S. Sixth Fleet) where he served until retiring from active duty in 1946.

 In addition to being a serving officer, James was an inventor and songwriter.
 During his time in Bermuda James wrote and published the tune "Traveling High".
 Earlier in his career he was responsible for the invention of a new type of gunsight for Navy machine guns and a naval mine.

 James died on March 12, 1957, aged 90 in, Bethesda, Maryland.